 While the proliferation of mobile has been going on for years, 2018 was a landmark one.
 Mobile finally surpassed TV as having the largest share of ad spend in 2018, and it's particularly effective for reaching the coveted Millennial demographic, as 79% claim to use mobile devices for more than three hours per day.

-Top brands are taking notice across a number of industries.
+.
 It is being used successfully by industry leaders like Spotify, Netflix, National Geographic, and Mercedes-Benz, while it also has become very popular in sports, with companies like ESPN, NBC, and the NFL Network all launching initiatives that expanded their use of vertical video.

 Through our experience running vertical campaigns here at GlassView, we've garnered a lot of information on what works and what doesn't.
 Here are a few tips to get the most out of your vertical video campaign: